salmonb/webfx/.github/README.md

     </picture>
 </p>

 WebFX achieves this by providing the WebFX Kit - a GWT compatible version of OpenJFX - making your application compilable to a Web App.
+For more explanation, please read the [documentation][webfx-docs].

 <div align="center">
     <picture>